1964th Communications Group

 Roughly at the time of Air Force Communications Command's demise in May 1993, Fletcher's Air Bases, Volume II still listed the group as functioning and located at Ramstein Air Base.

 It was redesignated the 86th Communications Group under the 86th Fighter Wing.

-On 1 Sep 2004 the USAFE Air and Space Communications Group was deactivated and the inactive 86th Communications Group was redesignated and reactivated as the 86th Air and Space Communications Group with three squadrons: 1st Air and Space Communications Operations Squadron, 1st Combat Communications Squadron, and 1st Communications Maintenance Squadron.
+On 1 Sep 2004 the USAFE Air and Space Communications Group was inactivated and the inactive 86th Communications Group was redesignated and reactivated as the 86th Air and Space Communications Group with three squadrons: 1st Air and Space Communications Operations Squadron, 1st Combat Communications Squadron, and 1st Communications Maintenance Squadron.

 On 16 Jul 2009 the group was inactivated and those squadrons were transferred to the 435th Air and Space Communications Group when the 435th Air Ground Operations Wing was activated.